lucasm6195/lux-announces/README.md

-# 📢 Lux Anuncios - Advanced Announcement System
+# 📢 Lux Announces - Advanced Announcement System

 A modern and feature-rich announcement system for FiveM servers using ESX framework.
 This resource allows players with specific job permissions to create and broadcast announcements with customizable categories, durations, and visibility settings.